Zygar/ndb-drag-drop/README.md

    3. If you are not using NVM, just install yarn `brew install yarn` and you will get node automatically.

-### Running projects
+### Usage
+- development happens in /src/
+- go to app.js and add the modules you need to load—e.g. main.css, main.js
+- in those modules, import other modules that you need.
-- `yarn build`to compile
+- `yarn build`to compile to /dist/
 - `yarn start:dev` to start server with livereload
+- index.html is automatically generated with dependencies linked in.

 ### how it works
-- src/main.js to define top level modules
+- src/app.js to define top level modules
 - webpack bundles all the scripts into one file and all the css into another
 - webpack has plugins
   - htmlwebpackplugin to generate our output HTML file.